farsonic/psm-provider/README.md

 ```

 ### Security Policies
 Security policies are attached to either an individual network or to the VRF.
 If attached to a VRF then the policy is inherited by networks associated with that particular VRF.
+If the tenant and/or the policy_distribution_target is not defined these will default to the default VRF.
+The from IP_Collections will need to be defined prior to them being mapped within the rule.

 ```
 resource "psm_rules" "default_vrf_policy" {